renatomio/bpSRF/README.md

 - **Palm support**
     * Available in S, M and L sizes
 - **Cable tensioner**
+- **Fingertip**
+    * Fingertip mold part 1
+    * Fingertip mold part 2
+    * Fingertip mold base

+These last fingertip files are optional.
+They can be used in case you wish to add a silicon rubber fingertip to the bpSRF.
+These parts were designed as a mold in which liquid silicon rubber can be poured.
+The resulting silicon rubber fingertip perfectly matches the shape of the bpSRFs distal phalanx.

 The following figure shows the different components of the bpSRF.
 Although not shown, the finger's inner link is inside the proximal phalanx and will be shown in the assembly guide.